Gallinari scores 27 as Clippers rally for victory over Bulls

 UP NEXT

-Bulls: Travel to Sacramento on Sunday.
+Bulls: Visit Sacramento on Sunday.
 The Kings have won the last three.

 Clippers: Host the Brooklyn Nets on Sunday.
 The Clippers have won the last three.